vivindeena/gyangrove/README.md

      ```
      Replace `<PORT>` with the port number specified in your `.env` file.

+7. **Starting and Stopping the project:**
+   - To start and stop the project, navigate to the same folder and,

+   - To start the Docker containers:
+     ```bash
+     docker-compose up
+     ```
+   - To stop the Docker containers, use:
+     ```bash
+     docker-compose down
+     ```

 ## Possible Improvements
 1. User segregration for DB to imporve security

+2. Implement a logging library like ```winston``` to log HTTP requests and other important information.

+3. Add a global error handler middleware to handle any uncaught exceptions or unhandled promise rejections.

+4. User authenticaltion using libraries like ```jsonwebtoken``` and ```passportjs```

+5. Implementaion of docker swarm and to scale the solution horizontally

 ## Tasks :white_check_mark:
 - [X] Start a PostgreSQL Container using Docker.

 - [X] Design Tables for the database schema.

 - [X] Write Scripts to set up the databases and tables.

 - [X] Create the Data Creation API endpoint.

- - [] Develop the Event Finder API endpoint.
+- [X] Develop the Event Finder API endpoint.

 - [X] Containerize the application for deployment.

- - [X] Writing the Docker Compose file
+- [X] Writing the Docker Compose file.

-#### Data Injestion Endpoint:
+### Data Injestion Endpoint:
+- [X] Process data from CSV using csv-parser.

+- [X] Add Data to table, by deleting existing data.

+- [X] Append Data to table.

-#### Event Finder Endpoint:
+### Event Finder Endpoint:
+- [X] Find events data.

+- [X] Add Pagination to the Endpoint.

+- [X] Use Promises to parallelize fetching data from External API.